maxbol/treesorter.nvim/README.md

 ## Usage

 To sort units of a certain type, use the `TSort` command.
-For example, to sort functions in a Lua file:
+For example, to sort function definitions in a C file:

 ```vim
 :TSort function_definition